-How To: Limit access to secured hosted services in ArcGIS Online for public-facing web applications
+How To: Limit access to secured hosted services or map services in ArcGIS Online for public-facing web applications

 Public-facing web applications require the underlying web maps and hosted feature layers to also be public-facing.
+This opens up editable layers to undesired access outside of the scope provided by the web application.
 This is problematic with editable apps such as Geoforms or Crowdsource Reporter, which may ask for sensitive information, or for any customer that wishes to protect their data.
 It is not advantageous for users to query, extract or modify information stored in the layers outside of the scope provided by the web application, for example, using a web map or the REST endpoint.

 This workflow should work with any ArcGIS Online or Portal Web Application (not native applications) to ensure a publicly-shared layer is only accessible through the app, but not through maps or the REST endpoint.

 Note: This procedure can be used to limit access for map services as well as hosted feature services.

 The Limit Usage capabilities of ArcGIS Server web services allows ArcGIS Online hosted feature layers to be only accessible through the public facing Web Application even though the layer is also shared publicly.